What is Inbound Marketing? A Complete Guide to Strategy

 They usually include compelling calls-to-action (CTAs) to drive visitors toward a specific action, such as downloading an eBook or signing up for a newsletter.

 Well-designed landing pages are key to converting website visitors into leads.
-For businesses in sectors like oil and gas marketing agency, optimized landing pages can increase lead generation and conversion rates.

 8. Video Marketing